Dijet Production in Neutral Current and Charged Current Polarized Deep Inelastic Scattering: Introduction

 New high precision measurements should be accordingly accompanied by high precision theoretical calculations of the corresponding observables.
 Even though significant advances were made during the past 30 years in the computation of higher order corrections for unpolarized processes, setting next-to-next-to-leading order (NNLO) as the standard for Large-Hadron-Collider (LHC) calculations and even reaching the following order in some cases, the picture for polarized calculations is not yet as developed.
 Until recently, NNLO QCD corrections for polarized processes were only known for completely inclusive Drell-Yan~\cite{Ravindran:2003gi} and DIS~\cite{Zijlstra:1993sh}, in addition to the helicity splitting functions~\cite{Vogt:2008yw,Moch:2014sna,Moch:2015usa}.
-Within the past year, the first polarized NNLO exclusive cross section were obtained both for jet production in DIS~\cite{Borsa:2020ulb,Borsa:2020yxh} and $W$ boson production in proton-proton collisions~\cite{Boughezal:2021wjw}.
+Within the past year, the first polarized NNLO exclusive cross sections were obtained both for jet production in DIS~\cite{Borsa:2020ulb,Borsa:2020yxh} and $W$ boson production in proton-proton collisions~\cite{Boughezal:2021wjw}.

 Following our previous work, the first step to reach NNLO accuracy for jet production in electroweak DIS lies in the calculation of the NLO dijet cross section.
-In this paper we present NLO calculation for dijet production in polarized lepton-nucleon scattering, based on our extension of the Catani-Seymour dipole subtraction method~\cite{Catani:1996vz} to account for polarized initial-state particles.
+In this paper we extend the results in~\cite{Borsa:2020ulb,Borsa:2020yxh} and present the NLO calculation for dijet production in polarized lepton-nucleon scattering, including the contributions stemming from the exchange of a virtual $Z$ or $W$ boson.
+The calculation is based on our extension of the Catani-Seymour dipole subtraction method~\cite{Catani:1996vz} to account for polarized initial-state particles.
 The computation is fully differential in the jet and lepton momenta.
 We analyze the impact of higher order corrections in the EIC kinematics, its perturbative stability and phenomenological implications, for both neutral and charged current processes.